Beside you to guide you

 People who undertake advance care planning are more likely to have their end-of-life wishes known and respected.
 Patients and their families are more satisfied with the care received after they have these conversations with doctors.
 Furthermore, people are less likely to receive unwanted aggressive medical treatments in their last weeks of life; less likely to die in the hospital or intensive care unit; and more likely to enroll in hospice, a comprehensive care program that supports patients and their families in the final phase of terminal illness with a focus on comfort and quality of life.

 Some people worry that talking about death can cause patients and families to lose hope and even become sicker.
 However, research shows that advance care planning does not lead to depression, anxiety or emotional suffering and has no impact on patient survival.
 Although these conversations can be very emotional, families and patients generally find them helpful and appreciate the opportunity to prepare for the future.

 Chautauqua Hospice & Palliative Care is here to help families in our community learn more about advanced care planning and the importance of it.
 If you have questions or would like assistance in formalizing your advance directives, please call us to schedule an appointment.

-National Hospice and Palliative Care Organization – offers downloadable advance directives for every state.
+National Hospice & Palliative Care Organization – NHPCO offers downloadable documents for all 50 states.